twiecki/financial-analysis-python-tutorial/README.md

 Required Packages
 -----------------

-* Python 2.7 (Python 3 is not supported at this point)
+* Python 2.7 (*Python 3 is not supported at this point!*)
 * pandas >= 0.11.1
 * NumPy >= 1.6.1
+* SciPy >=
 * Matplotlib >= 1.0.0
 * Zipline >= TODO

-The easiest way to install all the necessary packages is to use Continuum Analytics' [Anaconda](http://docs.continuum.io/anaconda/install.html).
+The easiest way to install all the necessary packages (except Zipline) is to use Continuum Analytics' [Anaconda](http://docs.continuum.io/anaconda/install.html).

-Zipline can be installed via pip:
+Zipline can then be installed via pip:
 ```
 pip install zipline
 ```